Nintendo Entertainment System

-The NES is regarded as one of the most influential gaming consoles.
-It helped revitalize the American gaming industry following the video game crash of 1983, and pioneered a now-standard business model of licensing third-party developers to produce and distribute games.
-Several games released for the NES, including Super Mario Bros.
-(1985), The Legend of Zelda (1986), Metroid (1986), and Mega Man (1987), became major franchises.
+Nintendo released a successor, the Super Nintendo Entertainment System, on November 21, 1990, but continued to support the NES into the 16-bit era.
+It discontinued the NES on August 14, 1995 and the Famicom on September 25, 2003.
+The NES is regarded as one of the most influential consoles, as it helped revitalize the American gaming industry following the 1983 crash and pioneered the now-standard business model of licensing third-party developers to produce and distribute games.
+Several NES games, including Super Mario Bros.
+(1985), The Legend of Zelda (1986), Castlevania (1986), Dragon Quest (1986), Mega Man (1987) and Final Fantasy (1987), became major franchises.